prominus/NewEnglandGardenLog/Plants/Vegetables/Peppers/NuMex Joe E. Parker Chile Anaheim Pepper.md

 ### Growing Info

 **Harvesting:** Harvest at 6"–8" long when green or red.
-Red peppers are sweeter.
-When harvesting, take care to avoid touching the interior of any broken peppers, as the capsaicin is an extreme irritant, especially to the eyes.
-Wash hands thoroughly after harvesting or wear gloves to harvest peppers.
+Red [[peppers]] are sweeter.
+When harvesting, take care to avoid touching the interior of any broken [[peppers]], as the capsaicin is an extreme irritant, especially to the eyes.
+Wash hands thoroughly after harvesting or wear gloves to harvest [[peppers]].

 ### Notes